eflows4hpc/datacatalog/README.md

 For deployment via [docker](https://www.docker.com/), a docker image is included.

+### Security

+Certain operations will only be possible, if the request is authenticated.
+The API has an endpoint at `/token` where a username/password login is possible.
+The endpoint will return a token, which is valid for 1 hour.
+This token ahs to be provided with every api call that requires authentication.
+Currently, these calls are `GET /me` - `PUT /dataset` - `PUT /dataset/dataset-id` - `DELETE /dataset/dataset-id`.
+The passwords are stored as bcrypt hashes and are not visible to anyone.

+A CLI is provided for server admins to add new users.
+It will soon be extended to allow direct hash entry, so that the user does not have to provide their password in clear text.

+For testing, a default userdb.json is provided with a single user "testuser" with the password "test".

 ### API Documentation

 If the api-server is running, you can see the documentation at `<server-url>/docs` or `<server-url>/redoc`.

+These pages can also be used as a clunky frontend, allowing the authentication and execution of all api functions.

 ### Running without docker